Interview: How did it start?

-Getting the idea for Talking Statues
+How did you get the idea for Talking Statues David?

-Why the statues are so important to you?
+Why are the statues so important to you?
 For example, why did you decide to let exactly the statues talk?

 What are the main obstacles you have faced during the project?
 How did you solve them?